Overview

 keywords,

-- accessibility of the last iteration value of a loop control
+- access to the last iteration value of a loop control variable in the surrounding block,

-- functions to support fast text processing (see in, replace,
+- functions for fast text processing, including the in, replace,

-lower, and upper operators, as well as the functions
+lower, and upper operators, the strings and utils packages,

 - the binio package to easily read and write files in binary